The Grand Canyon, Arizona, USA

 Accessibility

-The North Rim is much less immediate and also has fewer people than the South Rim, it is open only from the middle of May up to the middle of October, due to the fact of the heavy snow that falls in the wintry season.
+The North Rim is much less immediate and also has fewer people than the South Rim.
+Due to the heavy snow that falls in the winter season, it is open only from the middle of May to the middle of October.

 Key Viewpoints